kenlog/Oxygen/README.md

 Oxygen plugin
 ------------
-This plugin allows you to and special features like replace the logo KB and Syntax highlight in markdown code by Prism.
+This theme allows you to add special features like replacing the logo and adds syntax highlighting for Markdown code.

 Requirements
 ------------